 Listed by Amazon as a number one best-seller, this robot vacuum for hard floors and thin carpets works in sync with Alexa and has a dedicated app which allows you to control virtually every aspect of the robot’s operation, from cleaning schedules to dealing with errors.
 It also comes with a one-year warranty in case your robot breaks down or, you know, tries to kill you.

 This is listed as “Amazon’s choice” and who are we to argue?
 You can see why, though, because it’s built to handle not only hard floors, but medium-pile carpets, which makes it perhaps the most versatile robot vacuum for the price.
 It also features something called “BoostIQ” technology, which to make a long story short allows your robot vacuum to sense when extra cleaning is required, meaning that it will spend the extra time on more troublesome spots without having to be told to do it.
-Add it all up and you have the best robot vacuum available for under $300.

 The BroBible team writes about gear that we think you want.
 Occasionally, we write about items that are a part of one of our affiliate partnerships and we will get a percentage of the revenue from sales.